What's In Home Canning?

-Remember to have your pressure canner gauge tested every year for accuracy - it takes only minutes to test and will ensure safe canning processes.
+Remember to have your pressure canner gauge tested every year for accuracy.
+It takes only minutes to test and will ensure safe canning processes.
+We can test Presto canners at the Extension office.
 Make sure to process your jars for the accurate amount of time.

 Need a Good Salsa Recipe?